microchip-pic-avr-examples/attiny416-precise-ulp-timing-p4-mplab/README.md

 ## Operation

-1. Open `PreciseULPTimingP4.X` in MPLAB
+1. Open `PreciseULPTimingP4.X` in MPLAB.
 2. Connect the AVR P4 with your computer.
-3. Make sure the kit is selected as the tool to be programmed under project settings
+3. Make sure the kit is selected as the tool to be programmed under project settings.
 4. Press the make and program button to program the device.

 ## Conclusion